WebOfTrust/keri/docs/Q-and-A.md

 * Controller: inception proof, revocation, delegation proof
 * Holders: availability
-* Verfifier: external inconsistency proofs
+* Verifier: external inconsistency proofs

 ### Layer 4: Ecosystem governance framework

 * KERIs objective  is to be the spanning trust infrastructure of the whole internet
 * Portability of the identities and KERI interoperability between platforms is cryptographically secured
-* Inconsistencies "reported" by meercats-like alert governance system
+* Inconsistencies "reported" by meerkats -like alert governance system

 ## **Q: How can KERI offer consistent services and truth?